saiJt/Leetcode/0008-String-to-Integer/README.md

-# String to Integer (atoi) — C, Arithmetic Parsing
+# String to Integer (atoi) — C, Python, Arithmetic Parsing

 - This function converts a string into a signed 32-bit integer.
 - Leading whitespace is ignored, followed by an optional sign (`+` or `-`).